lin-xi/wmOffline/README.md

 ```
 wm-offline build

-build the release package, resovle '<script id="wmapp"></script>' to real path.
+//build the release package, resovle '<script id="wmapp"></script>' to real path.

-put the tag '<script id="wmapp"></script>' in the head front of any other js, to accelerate the NA to ready, infact, the NA is ready anywhere in other js.
+//put the tag '<script id="wmapp"></script>' in the head front of any other js, to accelerate the NA to ready,
+//infact, the NA is ready anywhere in other js.
 ```

 ##receiver